onurrozkaan/interrogator/README.md

 </p>

 ## Description
-<p align="left"> Interrogator is a console application which is created for to reach backside informations (geo ip, shared dns, admin page section etc..).If you working on Penetration Testing, this application might make your works easier. </p>
+<p align="left">Interrogator is a console application which is created to reach backside informations (geo ip, shared dns, admin page section etc..).If you're working on Penetration Testing, this application might make your work easier.</p>

-<p align="left">You can make this tool greater aswell !
-Feel free to develop this project within the LICENSE rules.</p>
+<p align="left">You can help improving this tool aswell!
+Feel free to further develop this project within the LICENSE rules.</p>

-About any kind of feedback please mail me Contact@onurozkan.work
+For questions or any kind of feedback please mail me Contact@onurozkan.work

 ## Installation